 Her eyes wondered around the cafeteria.
 Touching on everyone at least once.
-One of the things she loved most about her school was how everyone was allowed to eat lunch at the same time.
-The lunch room was large enough to accommodate everyone, but just to make sure there was an outside eating area as well.
+One of the things she loved most about her school was how everyone could eat lunch at the same time.
+The lunchroom was large enough to accommodate everyone, but just to make sure there was an outside eating area as well.

-In middle school, she’d went two years without having a lunch with her best friend.
+In middle school, she’d went two years without having lunch hour with her best friend.

 Westbrook High was large but not so large that she couldn’t tell you the name of just about everyone here.
 And their story.
 At least bits and pieces of it.

 There were four elementary schools that empty into two middle schools, that all came to Westbrook high.

 It was the same across the river at Eastbrook High.

 The whole town mostly comprises subdivisions.
 Everyone lived here but everyone worked in the city.

 Close enough that you could commute.
 Far enough away you didn’t have to put up with a lot of noise or crime.

 Her dad was born and raised here, and her mom had gone to high school here.
 They never thought to raise her anywhere else.

 They wouldn’t get any complaints from her.
 She loved it here.
 Loved knowing everyone by name.
 Loved feeling safe.
 Unhurried.
 You couldn’t pay her to live in the city.